-Under Article 42 of Federal Law No. 395-1 of 2 December 1990 "On Banks and Banking Activity" during the audit of the accompanying financial statements of the Bank for 2015 we reviewed the following:
+In accordance with Article No.42 of Federal Law of 2 December 1990 No.395-1 "On Banks and Banking Activity", we have examined the following during the audit of the financial statements of the Bank for the year 2016:

-- the Bank's compliance with the statutory ratios set by the Bank of Russia at 1 January 2016; - compliance of the Bank's internal control and risk management systems with the Bank of Russia's requirements to such systems.
+- compliance of the Bank as at 1 January 2017 with the statutory ratios set by the Bank of Russia; - compliance of internal control and organisation of risk management systems of the Bank with the requirements set by the Bank of Russia for such systems.

-The above audit was limited to such procedures selected based on our judgement as inquiries, analysis and examination of documents, comparison of requirements, procedures and techniques adopted by the Bank with the Bank of Russia's requirements, as well as recalculation, comparison and reconciliation of amounts and other information.
+Our examination was limited to procedures selected based on our judgement, such as inquiries, analysis and examination of documents, comparison of requirements, procedures and methodologies adopted by the Bank with the Bank of Russia's requirements, as well as recalculation, comparison and reconciliation of figures and other information.

-We have identified the following based on our audit:
+We have identified the following based on our examination:

-1) as related to the Bank's compliance with the statutory ratios set by the Bank of Russia: at 1 January 2016, the Bank's statutory ratios set by the Bank of Russia were within the limits set by the Bank of Russia.
+1) as related to compliance of the Bank with the statutory ratios set by the Bank of Russia:

+as at 1 January 2017 the Bank's statutory ratios set by the Bank of Russia were within the limits set by the Bank of Russia.

-We draw your attention to the fact that we have not performed any procedures related to the Bank's accounting data other than the procedures we believed necessary to express an opinion on whether the financial statements of the Bank present fairly, in all material respects, its financial position at 31 December 2015, the results of its operations and its cash flows for 2015 in accordance with International Financial Reporting Standards.
+We draw your attention to the fact that we have not performed any procedures related to the Bank's accounting data other than the procedures we believed necessary to express an opinion on whether the financial statements of the Bank present fairly, in all material respects, its financial position at 31 December 2016, the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards;

-- 2) as related to the Bank's internal control and risk management systems compliance with the Central Bank of Russia's requirements for such systems: - a) in accordance with the Central Bank of Russia's requirements and recommendations, as at 1 January 2016 the Bank's units for managing significant risks were not subordinated or accountable to the units assuming corresponding risks; - b) the Bank's internal documents effective as at 1 January 2016 which set out the techniques to identify and manage significant credit, market (including interest rate), liquidity and operational risks, and the techniques to carry out stress testing are duly approved by appropriate management bodies of the Bank in accordance with the Central Bank of Russia's requirements and recommendations; - c) as at 1 January 2016 the Bank had in place a reporting system for significant credit, market (including interest rate), liquidity and operational risks, and for the Bank's equity (capital); - d) the frequency and consistency of reports prepared by the Bank's risk management units and the Bank's internal audit function during 2015 as related to management of credit, market (including interest rate) risks, liquidity and operational risks complied with the Bank's internal documents; those reports included observations made by the Bank's risk management units and the Bank's internal audit function as related to the assessment of the effectiveness of the Bank's respective procedures as well as recommendations on their improvement;
+- 2) as related to compliance of internal control and organisation of risk management systems of the Bank with the Bank of Russia's requirements for such systems: - a) in accordance with the Bank of Russia's requirements and recommendations, as at 1 January 2017 subdivisions of the Bank for managing significant risks were not subordinated or accountable to subdivisions assuming corresponding risks; - b) internal documents of the Bank effective as at 1 January 2017 which set out the methodologies to identify and manage significant credit, market (including interest rate), liquidity and operational risks and the methodologies to carry out stress testing are duly approved by appropriate management bodies of the Bank in accordance with the Bank of Russia's requirements and recommendations;